 Cape Woolamai, Phillip Island

-Just a 90-minute drive south of Melbourne, Phillip Island has it all - nature, wildlife, and of course, great waves.
+Just a 90-minute drive south of Melbourne, Phillip Island has it all – nature, wildlife, and of course, great waves.
 Cape Woolamai is the island’s highest point and is known for offering some of the best surfing in Victoria.
 In fact, it’s one of Chris Hemsworth’s favourite beaches.
-You won’t find any lessons here, just the rolling waves, so this beach is best for experienced surfers and spectators (though beginners can take a class on Smiths Beach).
+You won’t find any lessons here, just the rolling waves, so this beach is best for experienced surfers and spectators (though beginners can take a class on nearby Smiths Beach).
 Cape Woolamai is a great place to start your Phillip Island adventure, too.
 After catching a wave, visit some of the local wildlife at the Koala Conservation Centre and the famed Penguin Parade.

-Just off the coast of Perth, Rottnest Island is perhaps most famous for its furry resident quokkas, but that doesn’t mean you should overlook its enticing surfing spots.
+Just off the coast of Perth, Rottnest Island is perhaps most famous for its furry resident quokkas, but that doesn’t mean you should overlook its enticing surf spots.
 The island has over 60 beaches to choose from, but a few surf breaks stand out from the rest.
-Strickland Bay, Salmon Bay and Stark Bay have well-known breaks, and there are numerous reef breaks on both sides of the island.
+Strickland Bay, Salmon Bay and Stark Bay have well-known breaks, and there are numerous reef breaks on both sides of the island too.
 Don’t forget to use the designated paths on your way to the beach to help protect fragile dune vegetation.
 Return to Perth via a tranquil ferry, or stay the night in eco-friendly glamping tents nestled behind the sand dunes.

 Queensland’s Gold Coast, just a one-hour drive from Brisbane, boasts some of Australia’s most exhilarating surfing.
 It’s home to the Superbank, a large, man-made sandbank that creates one of the longest wave rides in the world.
 The barrelling wave peels the entire way from Snapper to Greenmount Beach, making this break a must-do for serious surfers.
 Surfing here can be busy during peak times, so if you’re just starting out, it’s best to take a lesson.
 The Cheyne Horan School of Surf, in the heart of the Gold Coast, guarantees you'll get on your feet during the first lesson.
 Alternatively, head to the coast’s other spectacular surf spots, including the aptly-named Surfers Paradise.